GotoFinal/GotoUdon/readme.md

 - Invoking basic interactions events from editor, or clicking on object in game window.
 - Basic player api functionality, you can change player walk speed and track object to selected bone and check in editor if its working correctly.
 - Player tags.
+- Automatically building and uploading a map and then starting predefined list of VRChat profiles.

 Unsupported stuff that will be added soon:
 - Look ray cast.